qmk/qmk_firmware/keyboards/a_dux/keymaps/daliusd/readme.md

 * There is simple TMUX layer.

-* Common keys must be accessible using two keys where possible.
+* Common keys must be accessible using two keys if possible.

+* It should be possible to work with left keyboard side and mouse in right hand without lifting hands for some scenarios (that's why I had to duplicate Shift key).

 ## Improvements over Callum